Apply

 10. WHMIS in the Workplace - for staff

-12. Biosafety Awareness (mandatory in-person workshop)**
+12. **Biosafety Awareness (mandatory in-person workshop included; separate registration is required)**

-CLS mandatory in-person workshops have a maximum of ten (10) participantsThe Faculty of Science, Faculty of Engineering & Applied Science, and Faculty of Kinesiology & Health Studies encourage participants to successfully complete the CLS online course and mandatory in-person workshop as soon as possible.
+CLS mandatory workshops have a maximum of 12 participantsThe Faculty of Science, Faculty of Engineering & Applied Science, and Faculty of Kinesiology & Health Studies encourage participants to successfully complete the CLS online course and mandatory in-person workshop as soon as possible.
+Failure to do so may result in being denied access to teaching and research space(s) that require the completion of the CLS course.

-Biosafety Awareness workshops have a maximum of six (6) participantsThe Faculty of Science, Faculty of Engineering & Applied Science, and Faculty of Kinesiology & Health Studies encourage participants to successfully complete the online courses and mandatory workshops for Chemical & Lab Safety and Biosafety Awareness as soon as possible.
+Biosafety Awareness workshops have a maximum of eight (8) participantsThe Faculty of Science, Faculty of Engineering & Applied Science, and Faculty of Kinesiology & Health Studies encourage participants to successfully complete the online courses and mandatory workshops for Chemical & Lab Safety and Biosafety Awareness as soon as possible.
+Failure to do so may result in being denied access to teaching and research space(s) that require the completion of Chemical & Lab Safety and Biosafety Awareness courses.

-Chemical & Lab Safety Mandatory Workshops
+Chemical & Lab Safety Mandatory Workshop

 a) First and Last Name